makimardz/HelloWorld/README.md

 This is a demo of simple integration on Visual Studio Code, Github and Javascript.

-I wanted to show show Javascript can change the content of a simple html page.
+I wanted to show how Javascript can change the content of a simple html page.
 Where if you click on some the Javascript code will produce another outcome.

 The purpose of creating this software is to showcase my knowledge while learning Javascript.